Skip to main content

 Bone marrow samples are usually taken from the hip bone.
 Both samples are examined under a microscope to look for chromosomal and other cell changes.

-Cell Assessment
+Cell Examination

 At the laboratory, a hematopathologist examines the blood and bone marrow samples.
 This is a type of doctor who has special training in identifying blood diseases by studying cells under a microscope and performing other specialized tests on these blood cells.